Thanks for your interest in studying at Australian Paramedical College (APC)!

-So, what are the benefits to completing the Diploma first?
+So, what are the benefits of completing APC’s HLT51020 – Diploma of Emergency Health Care first?

-We encourage you to speak with one our Course Advisors who will be able to help answer any questions you might have and provide guidance on the best way forward for you!
+We encourage you to speak with one of our Course Advisors who will be able to help answer any questions you might have and provide guidance on the best way forward for you!

 Many universities in Australia offer a VET pathway to their bachelor programs.
 You can find these on our website here.

-While the HLT51020 Diploma of Emergency Health Care is a pathway to university, there is are no guarantee you will be able to get into any university at any time.
+While the HLT51020 – Diploma of Emergency Health Care is a pathway to university, there is no guarantee you will be able to get into any university at any time.
 Please keep in mind it can be competitive with limited spots available!

 For students without an ATAR who wish to become a Registered Paramedic, we offer a unique opportunity for students to apply for university that they would not otherwise have.
 Many APC students who have taken this path have been successful.